HKU-BAL/Clair3/docs/full_alignment_training.md

 **Options**

  - `--allow_duplicate_chr_pos` : for multiple coverages training, this option is required to to allow different coverage training samples at the same variant site.
- - `--shuffle` :  as the input tensors are created in the order of starting positions, this option shuffles the training data in each chunk and the chucks themselvse.
-During the training process, index-based chuck reshuffling before each epoch is also applied.
+ - `--shuffle` :  as the input tensors are created in the order of starting positions, this option shuffles the training data in each chunk.
+During the training process, we also apply index reshuffling in each epoch.
  - `--maximum_non_variant_ratio` :  we set a maximum non-variant ratio (variant:non-variant = 1:1) for full-alignment model training, non-variants are randomly selected from the candidate set if the ratio is exceeded, or all non-variants will be used for training otherwise.

 ----

 ## III.
 Model training

+We provide two optional training mode:

+​	**Option1**: Train  pileup model using new dataset, in this mode, we will use randomly initialized model weights and train the model until reaches max epochs(30) or converge.
+​    **Option2**: Fine-tune pileup model using pre-trained parameters and choose a smaller learning rate for better converge in new dataset.

+***We recommend to use the fine-tune mode if the dataset is relatively small, that is less than 10 million candidate sites(an estimated number) for better robustness***

 #### 1. full-alignment model training